jcurrie2021/Excel-VBA-Make-KML-Example/README.md

 then manually renamed to .bas when following the tutorial.
 The .bas file is then imported into .xlsm file  through the VBA code  environment.
 # Prerequisites:
-1. Google Earth must be installed on the local machine.
+1. Google Earth must be installed on the local machine.<br>
-  Google Earth can be downloaded here (https://www.google.com/earth/versions/#download-pro)
+  Google Earth can be downloaded here.
+Google: (https://www.google.com/earth/versions/#download-pro)
-2. The Developer tab must be visible in Excel.
+2. The Developer tab must be visible in Excel. <br>
   Expose Excel Developer tab on Ribbon.
 Youtube: (https://www.youtube.com/watch?v=JLQ8OuW0FlY)
-3. A trusted folder where VBA code can be run in Excel.
+3. A trusted folder where VBA code can be run in Excel.<br>
   Add the folder where you want to build and run this exercise to Excel's Trusted Location list.
 Youtube: (https://www.youtube.com/watch?v=t5OcD1bk7Ek)